 b.
 The kind that want to maintain the look of brand-new perfection.

 Lover Fighter is much more in the 'life story' camp, but that doesn't mean that we don't like to treat our leathers to a good massage every once in a while.
 We fancy 'perfect' as being that no-fuss bag that comes along when you call it, and gets better with age.

-Here are some tips for keeping your leather happy
+tips for keeping your leather happy

 1. If your bag gets wet, let it dry out slowly.
 You were caught in that sudden downpour?
 Yeah, me too.
 Hang your bag up in the laundry room to air dry.
 That's right: put DOWN the hairdryer.
 Fast, direct heat will turn your buttery baby into something crinkly and you will cry.